Stand up to cyberbullies and #BeStrong

 Many young people find it hard to talk about cyberbullying with their parents or guardians and aren’t sure how to support friends who are affected it.
 43% said they would find it hard to support a friend who had been bullied on social media as they ‘could not find the right words’.

 In response to the survey results, we created a suite of #BeStrong support emojis to help young people convey compassion and support to friends who are being bullied online.
 The idea for a support emoji was first brought to Vodafone by anti-bullying ambassador Monica Lewinsky, who was a consultant on the initiative, working alongside semioticians, anti-bullying organisations including The Diana Award and ENABLE and Berkeley University Professor Dacher Keltner, the psychologist who advised on the creation of the characters for Pixar film Inside Out.
 The final emojis were chosen by the teens surveyed.

-Vodafone's #BeStrong Emoji Keyboard App is available for free download on the iTunes App Store and is coming soon on Google Play.
+Vodafone’s #BeStrong Emoji Keyboard App is available for free download on the App Store.
+If you have an Android device, the emojis are included in the Vodafone Call+ & Message+ app, which you can download from Google Play.
 For each view, like and direct share of Vodafone's #BeStrong emoji messages and supporting videos through Facebook, Twitter and YouTube until 20 February 2016, the Vodafone Foundation donated £1 up to a maximum of £100,000 to selected anti-bullying charities, including The Diana Award.

 Our #BeStrong communications campaign has had a positive impact in many Vodafone markets and we were proud to receive a European Digital Communication Award in recognition of this in late 2016.
 We hope our emoji keyboard app will continue to help young people all over the world to stand up to cyberbullies and #BeStrong online.